Table of Contents

 Wages and Hours

-The minimum wage for employees over 19 with two years of working experience (in any industry) is €9.25/hour.
-If you’re 19 but have less of two years working experience the minimum wage is €8.33/hour.
-Depending on the job, your experience, and the demand you could always make more than this, but this is the minimum.
-When you start a job, you should be given a contract that details your wage, how many hours/week you’ll work, vacation time/pay, etc. It will also lay out conditions of probation (usually your first six months).
+The minimum wage for employees over 18 with two years of working experience (in any industry) is €9.55/hour.
+If you have less than two years of work experience (anywhere in the world, not just in Ireland), the minimum wage is €7.64/hour for your first year and €8.60 for your second year.
+This is of February 2017, and the minimum wage might be higher now.
+When you start a job, you’ll get a contract that details your salary, how many hours/week you’ll work, vacation time/pay, etc. It will also layout conditions of probation (usually your first six months).

 My Job Experience in Ireland

-The hotel experience really got to me.
-I was upset and wondered why the hell I was having such a hard time finding a job (especially since this position was similar to one I had done back home).
+The hotel experience got to me.
+I was upset and wondered why the hell I was having such a hard time finding a job (mainly since this position was similar to one I had done back home).
 That experience was so stressful that right after I got sick with the flu.
 For two weeks I wasn’t able to do anything, except stay in bed and sleep.
 Even going online and trying to apply for a job while I had the flu was exhausting.
-So I took a break and focused on getting better.
+I took a break and focused on getting better.